mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 ### 2/3rds of the way up, navigable

-Before we discuss "navigable" directly, first let's stop at a fun "cabin" on our climb: P2P networks.

-With peer-to-peer networks, definitionally, we need decentralized search.
+To introduce navigable, we start from peer-to-peer (P2P) networks because definitionally, with P2P we need **decentralized search**.

-With decentralization, greedy approaches are great because, implicitly, they're using _local_ ("who are my immediate peers") not global ("who are all the possible peers") information -- whereas centralization requires global information.
-It also means:
+With decentralization, greedy approaches are great because, implicitly, they're using _local_ ("who are my immediate peers") not global ("who are all the possible peers") information.

-> if one had full global knowledge of the local and long-range contacts of
-> all nodes in the network, the shortest chain between two nodes could be
-> computed simply by breadth-first search.

 #### 2000 (May): ["The Small-World Phenomenon: An Algorithmic Perspective"](https://www.stat.berkeley.edu/~aldous/Networks/swn-1.pdf)